Qui peut vivre sans amour?

-"Qui peut vivre sans amour?" (meaning "who can live without love?") is a song recorded by Canadian singer Celine Dion, released as the third single from her French-language album, Sans attendre (2012).
-It was written by Elodie Hesme and David Gategno, and produced by Julien Schultheis and Gategno.
-"Qui peut vivre sans amour?" received generally favorable reviews from music critics, who called it an orchestral rock power ballad.
-The well-received music video for the song premiered on 19 April 2013.
+"Qui peut vivre sans amour?" (lit.
+'Who can live without love?') is a song recorded by Canadian singer Celine Dion.
+Released as the third single from her French-language album Sans attendre (2012), it was written by Elodie Hesme and David Gategno and produced by Julien Schultheis and Gategno.
+Critics responded positively, describing the track as an orchestral rock power ballad.
+The music video premiered on 19 April 2013.

 Background and release

-The lyrics and thirty-second previews of all songs from Sans attendre were posted on Dion's official website on 18 October 2012.
-"Qui peut vivre sans amour?" became available as a digital download from the album on the day that Sans attendre was released.
-On 10 February 2013, celinedion.com announced that it was chosen as the third single.
-On 8 March 2013, the promotional single cover art created by the illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing was revealed and the single was sent to radio in France.
-In Quebec, "Qui peut vivre sans amour?" was released to radio stations on 18 March 2013.
-The promotional single contains a new version of the song with less guitar and more piano and strings.
-It makes the song "softer" but still "powerful".
+On 18 October 2012, Dion's official website published the lyrics and 30‑second previews of all songs from Sans attendre.
+"Qui peut vivre sans amour?" became available as a digital download on the album's release day.
+On 10 February 2013, celinedion.com confirmed that it would serve as the third single.
+On 8 March 2013, the promotional single cover created by illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing, was unveiled, and the song was sent to French radio.
+In Quebec, "Qui peut vivre sans amour?" was released to radio on 18 March 2013.
+The promotional edition includes a revised mix with reduced guitar and additional piano and strings.
+The new arrangement softens the overall sound while preserving the song's emotional weight.